The molecular chemistry of Type Ibc supernovae, and diagnostic potential with the James Webb Space Telescope: Parameter space investigation

 SiO shows a very similar trend for all models at different phases, with an increased SiO molecular mass with increased density.
 The SiO mass in the highest density $\chi=800$ model is larger at 600 days, and the largest mass of any of the investigated models.

 For SiS and SO, which have strongly connected chemistry (Sect.~\ref{sect:evol_molmass}), the overall trends are also the same as in the standard model.
 The higher density models form more molecules at earlier times, which in turn cools the surroundings more efficiently.
 The behavior of these two species then depends on the temperature-sensitive reaction~\eqref{eq:so2s2}, as previously discussed.
-As the temperature is lower in the high density models there is consequently a decline in SiS mass and associated rise in SO mass at earlier phases: 300 days for the $\chi=600$ model, and 200 days for the $\chi=800$ model, compared to the 350 days for the standard model.
+As the temperature is lower in the high density models there is consequently a decline in SiS mass and associated rise in SO mass at earlier phases: 300 days for the $\chi=600$ model, and 200 days for the $\chi=800$ model, compared to the 330 days for the standard model.

 The temperature evolution for the O/Si/S zone is shown in the upper right panel of Fig.~\ref{fig:ff_temp}.
 The increased molecular abundance in this zone influences the temperature; a higher density leads more than 1000 K lower temperature at some of the earlier phases, between 200 and 400 days.
-This is primarily due to the increase in SiO, which e.g. provides $\sim$80\% of the cooling at 200 days for the $\chi=800$ model.
+This is primarily due to the increase in SiO, which provides $\sim$80\% of the cooling at 200 days for the $\chi=800$ model.
 There are smaller cooling contribution from SiS and SO, as well, for the respective models where they are abundant.

 Similarly, the increase in molecules also affects the temperature in the O/Ne/Mg zone.
 As there is very little sulfur in this zone, the most abundantly formed molecules are CO, which is the main molecular coolant, and SiO.
 The difference in temperature is up to $\sim1500$ K in the highest-density model, at 100 days.
 After 300 days we see little difference in the temperature between the investigated models.
 As seen in Fig.~\ref{fig:ff_temp}, there is no significant cooling either due to more molecules or the increased densities in the Si/S zone, for any of the investigated models.